Coláiste Iognáid: Curriculum

-In the three-year junior cycle all pupils follow the Junior Certificate syllabus in the core subjects of Irish, English, mathematics, business studies, science, geography, religious studies, history, physical education, SPHE, and CSPE, as well as a choice between German and French along with a further option of either music, home economics, art or technical graphics.
+In the three-year Junior Cycle, all pupils follow the Junior Certificate syllabus in the core subjects of Irish, English, Mathematics, Business studies, Science, Geography, Religious studies, History, Physical education, SPHE, and CSPE, as well as a choice between German and French along with a further option of either Music, Home economics, Art or Graphics.

 Transition year follows the Junior Certificate and comprises a selection of courses designed within the school and taught as modules.
 The subjects taken are as follows: accounting, art - design & craft, career guidance, computers, English (in 4 modules - media studies, modern fiction, drama, creative writing), French, Irish, Spanish, Germany, geography, history, home economics, safety, home maintenance, mathematics, hygiene, music, physical education, religious studies, science and social studies.

 In the two-year Senior cycle pupils prepare for the Leaving Certificate.
 In addition to religious education, pupils study Irish, English, maths, French, and a choice of three from chemistry, accountancy, German, art, physics, geography, economics, music, biology, history, business, home economics (social and scientific), and design and communication graphics.

 Sport and extracurricular activities

-Staff, parents, and former pupils undertake extracurricular activities voluntarily.
-It is expected that each pupil will participate in at least one of the activities provided.
-As circumstances allow, the school provides the following sports: rowing, Gaelic football, rugby, hockey, soccer, basketball, canoeing, athletics, swimming and mountaineering.
+Gaelic games

-Gaelic football is now very popular in the school.
-And in 2017, both the Junior Gaelic Football team and the Juvenile team have qualified for their respective Connacht finals.
+Gaelic football is popular in the school.
+In 2017, both the Junior Gaelic football team and the Juvenile team qualified for their respective Connacht finals.
 The Junior team played Glenamaddy and the Juvenile team (U-15) played Garbally College.